 - Protection of labour: hard working 11 months a year, so that you can live 4 weeks on paid leave.
 But you need to live for 12 months.

-makes you be a wreck - refuse stimulating pills [verweigert Aufputschmittel].
+fucks you off and makes you sick - refuse stimulating pills [verweigert Aufputschmittel].

-If you are fed up with the stressing commands of your foremen, your bosses or of the machines, then there rest only two solutions:
+If you are fed up with the stressing commands of your foremen, your bosses or of the machines, then there remain only two solutions:

 1. You claim that the work must end immediately.
 The social security has to pay for you.
-But keep in your mind that the account which has to be paid, is your turn, when all has finished.
+But keep in your mind that the account has to be paid by you in the end.

-2. Or you put all power in the factories under your own command by making revolution, that's better."
-(46)
+2. Or you take all power in the factories under your own command by making revolution, that's better."
+(Note 46)